mekowalski/react-videos-app/NOTES.md

 - [x] Get click event on VideoItem
   - Pass function cb() to VideoList then VideoItem

-- [] Make sure onVideoSelect takes that video and sets it on the State
+- [x] Make sure onVideoSelect takes that video and sets it on the State
   - specifically on the selectedVideo prop
   - onces that is updated, App can re-render

-- [] Create VideoDetail component
+- [x] Create VideoDetail component
   - App renders VideoDetail
   - pass in the selected video to the VideoDetail, as recorded on the State prop within App

+- [] improve VideoDetail styling a tiny bit